Samsung Galaxy Note 20 could debut a wireless DeX desktop mode

 DeX hasn’t been showered with huge amounts of praise as a means to make your Galaxy phone a desktop or laptop replacement.
 But it’s still a neat feature and showcases the power of Samsung’s phones and tablets.

-A wireless mode, however, could make it a lot more intuitive and natural to use.
-And such a mode would very likely be baked into the Galaxy Note 20, as well as being rolled out to other DeX-friendly Galaxy phones.
+A wireless mode, however, could make DeX a lot more intuitive and natural to use.
+And such a mode would very likely be baked into the Galaxy Note 20, and it could roll out to other current handsets like the Galaxy S20 lineup.

 As such, a wireless DeX mode could be a nice addition to the range of features the Galaxy Note 20 phones are set to have.
 These include up to 512GB of storage space and a solid rear camera array.